rachelwe/webtopie-build-process/README.md

 In order to use the PurgeCSS command, you must have installed it globally using `npm i -g purgecss`.
 If you want to install it locally, you can run `npm i -D purgecss` and launch the purgeCSS command using npx.

-If you want to use the documentation script, you also need to install it globally for it to work using the command `npm i -g retypeapp`

 ## Folder structure
-The task are written to work with this file structure :
+The tasks are written to work with this file structure :

 ```
 |-- dist                  # Production files